EnriqueSoria/update-django-environ-sample/README.md

 Keep your env.sample up to date when using [django-environ](https://github.com/joke2k/django-environ)

 ## Usage
- - Put every env var with its configuration in a separate python file named `environment_defaults.py`
+ - Put every env var with its configuration in a `ENV_DEFAULTS` variable, in a separate python file named `environment_defaults.py` (exactly this file name)
 ```python
 # environment_defaults.py
 ENV_DEFAULTS = dict(